MapsRail TravelTransport

 Amsterdam Rail Network map by AmsterdamTips.com

-Trains between Schiphol Airport and Amsterdam Centraal station run on the line via Amsterdam Lelylaan and Amsterdam Sloterdijk.
+Trains between Schiphol Airport and Amsterdam Centraal station run up to 8x hourly on the line via Amsterdam Lelylaan and Amsterdam Sloterdijk.

 You need to take the separate southern rail line from Schiphol Airport to reach the following stations:

-The southern line does not go via Amsterdam Centraal.
+The southern line from the airport does not go via Amsterdam Centraal.

 The map also shows the direction of travel to reach various other cities in the Netherlands (marked in yellow text).